-The Navy Reserve is a valued partner of the Navy’s active-duty department.
+The Navy Reserve is a valued partner of the Navy's active-duty component.
 It offers citizens the chance to serve on a part-time basis, training near home until called to Active Duty.
-A reservist can pursue a full-time civilian education or obtain special military training while serving.
+A reservist can pursue a full-time civilian education or career, or obtain special military training while serving.

 Service members share their views on the Navy.View Transcript